 There are some exemptions from the Regulation and some opportunities for simplified reporting for some small businesses; please review the small business section of the Recycle BC site for more information.

-A brand owner is an organization or company that is the registrant of a trademark or, if the brand/trademark is unregistered, then the organization or company that owns the intellectual property rights to the brand or trademark and takes on the role of “brand owner”.
-Please see section 1.10.1 in the Guidebook for more information on how to determine if your company is the brand owner for the materials you distribute to consumers in BC.
+A brand owner is an organization or company that is the registrant of a trademark.
+If the brand/trademark is unregistered, then the organization or company that owns the intellectual property rights to the brand/trademark is the “brand owner”.
+Please see the Guidebook for Stewards for more information on how to determine if your company is the brand owner for the materials you distribute to consumers in BC.

 The BC government has implemented a small business policy in order to reduce the administrative burden of the Recycling Regulation on small businesses.
 All the information you need to determine if you are eligible for a small business exemption or if you are eligible for simplified reporting and flat fee payments can be found here.

-Under the BC Recycling Regulation companies that supply packaging and printed paper to BC consumers are now responsible for covering the costs associated with providing residential recycling services to BC residents.
+Under the BC Recycling Regulation companies that supply packaging and paper product to BC consumers are now responsible for covering the costs associated with providing residential recycling services to BC residents.
 In order to cover these costs, all Recycle BC members pay fees according to the materials they supply into the BC marketplace.
 The fees are carefully calculated to ensure fairness for all members and to cover the costs to manage each material type through the recycling system.
-Click here for more information on how the fees are set.
 The Recycle BC fee schedule is posted in the fourth quarter of each year.

-The Recycling Regulation and the Guidebook for Stewards can help identify the materials that are obligated as part of this program.
-You are encouraged to visit both those sites to understand which materials are obligated.
-In general however, it includes all types of packaging and printed paper materials that are supplied to consumers that will be taken home and disposed of in the residential waste stream.
+The Recycling Regulation and the Guidebook for Stewards can help identify the designated materials that are part of this program.
+You are encouraged to visit both those sites to understand which materials, however, in general it includes all types of packaging and paper product that are supplied to consumers that will be taken home and disposed of in the residential waste stream.

-Businesses that have residency in BC and supply packaging and printed paper materials to BC residents are required to be part of the Recycle BC program.
+Businesses that have residency in BC and supply packaging and paper product to BC residents are required to be part of the Recycle BC program.
 Companies that do not have residency in BC but ship products directly to BC residents are not obligated under the BC Recycling Regulation.

-If your business does not have residency in BC then you are not required to participate in the MMBC program.
-To learn more about how residency is defined please see Section 1.7 of the Guidebook for Stewards.
+If your business does not have residency in BC then you are not required to participate in the Recycle BC program.
+To learn more about how residency is defined please see the Guidebook for Stewards.
 If you do not elect to become a voluntary steward or are not eligible to be a voluntary steward, the first importer (often your retail partner) is required to report and pay fees on the materials you supply to BC consumers.

-If the amount of packaging that you supply to BC residents is relatively low (i.e. between 1,000 kg and 5,000 kg) you have the option n to report as a “low volume steward” and pay a fixed rate fee; this provides a simplified reporting process that relieves your organization of the administrative burden of submitting detailed material reports.
-For the 2017 reporting year MMBC also introduced a flat rate fee for stewards that report between 5,000kg and 15,000kg.
+If the amount of packaging that you supply to BC residents is relatively low (i.e. between 1,000 kg and 5,000 kg) you have the option to report as a “low volume steward” and pay a fixed rate fee; this provides a simplified reporting process that relieves your organization of the administrative burden of submitting detailed material reports.
+There is also a flat rate fee for stewards that report between 5,000 kg and 15,000 kg.
 More information regarding this can be found here.